 We wanted to find a bank that offered no fees and the best exchange rate without jumping through hoops.

-There’s also no minimum fees and we can send USD without any fees or charges.
+There are also no minimum fees; we can send USD without fees or charges.

-Motusbank is one of the newest Canadian online banks that are in direct competition with Simplii, Tangerine and EQ Bank.
+Motusbank is one of the newest Canadian online banks in direct competition with Simplii, Tangerine, and EQ Bank.

-It’s like a one stop shop for everything financially related and you can do it online, phone or on your mobile phone.
+It’s like a one-stop shop for everything financially related, and you can do it online, via phone or on your mobile phone.

-Just as I do with Simplii Financial we can scan any cheques using the app without even leaving our home.
+Just as I do with Simplii Financial, we can scan any cheques using the app without even leaving our homes.

-When we’re on holidays I’m often found checking in to see how our bank account is doing.
+When we’re on holiday, I often check in to see how our bank account is doing.

-Some other awesome features of Motusbank that you can accomplish are listed below.
+Some other excellent features of Motusbank that you can accomplish are listed below.

-- Make mobile cheque deposits with Deposit Anywhere™ – just take a photo of a cheque to move the money into your account
+- Make mobile cheque deposits with Deposit Anywhere™ – take a photo of a cheque to move the money into your account.

-- Examine your account balance(s) in seconds, without needing to sign in
+- Examine your account balance(s) in seconds without signing in.

-No matter which of the above virtual online bank that you choose it has to be a right foo for you.
+No matter which virtual online bank you choose above, it has to be the right food for you.

 Virtual Online Banks Are Here To Stay

-There’s no doubt in my mind that technology will continue changing the way Canadian banks.
+Undoubtedly, technology will continue changing the way Canadian banks do.

-Money management is still and always will be a big part of Canadian history.
+Money management will always be a big part of Canadian history.